Police Service Board

 Carol Merton - Elected Member of City Council

-Carol Merton is a second term Owen Sound City Councillor and a health care professional in private practice.
-Carol has held a variety of leadership positions in hospital and home health care and been a Practice Coach and Quality Management Assessor for the College of Physiotherapists of Ontario.Carol is a Board member of the Owen Sound Municipal Non Profit Housing Corporation, the Owen Sound Housing Company and a member the Institute of Southern Georgian Bay housing working group.
-Carol is also a Rogers TV host and co-producer of Health Link, a program designed to connect home, community and health care and two special Rogers TV documentaries including We All Belong: Stories of Lived Experiences and We All Belong: Our Neighbours - Our Community.
+Carol Merton is a second term Owen Sound City Councillor and has held a variety of leadership positions in hospital, home health care and private practice.
+She has been a Practice Coach and Quality Management Assessor for the College of Physiotherapists of Ontario, has served on Boards including the Owen Sound Municipal Non Profit Housing Corporation, the Owen Sound Housing Company and is an active member the Institute of Southern Georgian Bay affordable housing working group.
+Carol is a Rogers TV host and co-producer of Health Link, a program designed to connect home, community and health care.

 Responsibilities of a Police Service Board (Section 37 (1) of Community Safety and Policing Act of Ontario))